What degree can I get in History?

 What student organizations do you have?

 You will be associated with fine students.
 Both undergraduates and graduate students

 may join the Epsilon Nu chapter of Phi Alpha Theta, the national honorary organization for history.
 Undergraduates may become members

 upon achieving a GPA of at least 3.1 for at least 12 hours of history (you need not

 be a History major, therefore) and an overall GPA of at least 3.0.
 Anyone is welcome

 to attend its pizza lunches, which are held several times a semester to hear presentations

 I have lots of questions that aren’t in this FAQ.
 Where can I find answers?

 The links on our page for undergraduate students may be all you need.
 Be sure to look at our brochure about the B.A. program (pdf) and our brochure about the Online B.A. program (pdf).
-If you still have questions, send an e-mail message to Dr Walter R. Brown, the Undergraduate Coordinator — he will be glad to help you.
+If you still have questions, send an e-mail message to Dr Sarah Potter, the Director of Undergraduate Studies — she will be glad to help you.